What Exactly is Dividend Payout Ratio?

 The dividend display in the Insight Panel is a great way to analyze the dividend performance of a stock, ETF or fund.
 The dividend display provides detailed metrics on yield, safety, coverage and growth of the dividend over time.
 You can also see all past and upcoming dividend payment information.

-The analyst page provides a comprehensive view that analysts have towards a give stock including buy rating, price targets, earnings estimates and revisions and the level of dispersion of analyst estimates.
+The analyst page provides a comprehensive view that analysts have towards a given stock including buy rating, price targets, earnings estimates and revisions and the level of dispersion of analyst estimates.

 Stock Rover comes with a built in Metrics Browser to make it dead easy to browse, find and add metrics of interest to your Stock Rover data views.